roman-milk/roman-milk.github.io/a-lady-and-the-student.md

  "How slutty I look!" she exclaimed, in dismay.
 She imagined having huge pillows for breasts, and thick, glossy, cock-sucking lips.
 She wanted to run away and hide.

  "You do!
 You look like a wonderful, silly slutty bimbo," they chorused.
 "You look perfect for master!
 You are so lucky!" they told her, one by one.
-Report_Story #2